Business

 Build Entity Authority, Not Just Page Authority

-// JSON-LD structured data I add to every article
+// JSON-LD structured data — every article gets this

 "@context": "https://schema.org",